-I started a Pinterest board concerned with rural "methods, tools, and equipment”, and now it’s updated to include some 850 practical-site links.
+I started a Pinterest board concerned with rural "methods, tools, and equipment,” and now it’s updated to include over 865 practical-site links.
 The "pins" (descriptive entries with pics) link to sites explaining methods, technologies, repurposing options, and tips of potential value to small farms and to homesteads.

 My intent has been to lead interested people, via links, to sources of valuable information that might otherwise remain unknown to them and perhaps difficult to locate.
-My board is not a "wannabe's list" - I have several decades of experience working in rural environments, and I own and live on rural land.
+My board is not a "wannabe's list"—I have several decades of experience working in rural environments, and I've owned and lived on rural land for a long time.
 Most of the items reflect (or express) my own experience.
 Others lie so near my experience that I feel confident in posting them and consider them "the real deal."

 I'll keep adding to the images/websites I've posted to the board as time goes on.
 I would also encourage others reading this to consider starting boards.
 It's a simple process and can broaden the exposure of information you know about and ideas you have.